 The media which covered the father’s walk from the village to the city termed it as an act of protest.
 However, the director who went and met this man who sat in front of the ministry learned that the father simply ‘followed his intuition and started to walk.’
 Ostensibly, this encounter has played a key role in shaping the character.
 Father might immediately bring to mind Wim Wenders’ masterpiece Paris, Texas (1984), a touchingly stoic Harry Dean Stanton walking through the desert.
 Golubovic also refers to Werner Herzog’s diary ‘Of Walking in Ice’ as a significant influence.

 It’s brilliant how director Golubovic despite adhering to the narrative’s muted and measured tone, makes us deeply understand the central character’s emotional terrain.
 The scenes where Nikola navigates through the quagmire of bureaucracy may remind us of Ken Loach sans the occasional outburst you find in Loach’s movies.
-In fact, Nikola shows his emotions at three occasions.
-Still he doesn’t breakdown out of anger, but due to kindness and love.
-The episode involving the stray dog was so devastating, and in its plight you see a sort of fateful symbolism which is linked to Nikola.
+In fact, Nikola shows his emotions on three occasions.
+Still, he doesn’t break down out of anger, but due to kindness and love.
+The episode involving the stray dog was so devastating, and in its plight, you see a sort of fateful symbolism which is linked to Nikola.
 Golubovic never elevates the father into a heroic figure.
 He is at least turned into one by the media.
 Yet when Nikola is about to address the media, Golubovic deliberately cuts away from the moment.
-It’s like the film-maker is emphasizing that Nikola is an ordinary man and a Father.
+It’s like the filmmaker is emphasizing that Nikola is an ordinary man and a Father.

-Cinematographer Aleksandar Ilic astoundingly captures the desolation of Serbian countryside.
-The broken-down factories, abandoned gas station, empty roads exist like the scars on a beautiful landscape.
-The devastated sights and locations add more weight to the psychological context as Nikola, stripped off his dignity, moves through these spaces to reclaim it.
+Cinematographer Aleksandar Ilic astoundingly captures the desolation of the Serbian countryside.
+The broken-down factories, abandoned gas stations, empty roads exist like the scars on a beautiful landscape.
+The devastating sights and locations add more weight to the psychological context as Nikola, stripped of his dignity, moves through these spaces to reclaim it.

 Also Read: Aga’s House : ‘KVIFF’ Review – An Empathetic coming-of-age Drama Set in the Land Of Women

-Overall, Father (120 minutes) is a powerfully nuanced social drama which captures one resilient man’s journey across a crumbling society without any emotional manipulations.
+Overall, Father (120 minutes) is a powerfully nuanced social drama that captures one resilient man’s journey across a crumbling society without any emotional manipulations.